Vacation rentals in Clearwater Beach

-All about Clearwater Beach
+All About Clearwater Beach

-Located on a barrier island, Clearwater Beach is a slice of vacation paradise that stands apart from its parent city, Clearwater.
+Located on a barrier island, Clearwater Beach is a slice of paradise that stands apart from its parent city, Clearwater.
 Although only separated by a ribbon of water, the pair have distinct personalities.
 Clearwater Beach boasts 2.5 miles of white sand beaches on the Gulf of Mexico, whose warm, shallow waters are favored especially by those seeking a family-friendly getaway.
 Rows of colorful umbrellas and beach chairs line its perfect shore, where people gather nightly to enjoy the sunset and live music at a festive pier.
 Clearwater, with its quaint downtown, has its charms, too.

 Clearwater Beach’s nearly tropical climate means that the weather is warm (or hot) just about all year round.
 April through October brings average highs in the 80 degrees Fahrenheit (with spikes in the 90s, especially in August) while November through March sees average highs in the 70s.
 June through September brings rain and thunderstorms almost daily, so plan ahead and pack for wet weather during those months.

-What are the top things to do in Clearwater Beach?
+Top things to do in Clearwater Beach

 Coated in fine, sugary sand, the island’s main beachfront is well loved for its placid, shallow waters perfect for wading and splashing around.
 The beach is hugged by a lengthy palm-lined promenade populated by cyclists and pedestrians, and everything you need for a fun day at the beach — food, drink, gear rentals — is available nearby.
 Two hours before sunset, Pier 60, the beach’s 1,080-foot fishing pier, comes alive with street performers, musicians, and craft vendors as part of its sunset celebration, which happens 365 days a year — weather permitting.